Scoring

 Disclaimers

-Anything graded C+ to B is worth trying at bar, with B+ or above suggests getting a bottle, assuming your palate aligns with mine
+Anything graded C+ to B is worth trying at a bar, while B+ or above suggests buying a bottle if your palate aligns with mine.

-Pricing/value is assumed to be around MSRP and is not factored into scores
+Pricing and value are assumed to be around MSRP and are not factored into scores.

 Grades